igorporciuncula/terraform/epamlabs/README.md

 General Information about the project:

-[Terraform]
+# Terraform

 - Execute the SETUP
 - Execute the deploy

-[Ansible - Dev]
+# Ansible

 - Execute ansible-setup
-- Execute server-setup
-- Execute deploy
+- Execute jenkins

 Note: Important to configure aws credentials.